1862: Crystal Palace play their first match v Forest F.C. on 15th March.

 1914: Henry Colclough becomes the first Palace player to represent England in a 2-0 victory over Wales in Cardiff.

-1915: The outbreak of the First World War led to the Admiralty requisitioning the Crystal Palace and the club was forced to move to the home of West Norwood FC.
-Palace would continue to play at Herne Hill throughout the war in the London Combination League.
+1915: The outbreak of the First World War leads to the Admiralty requisitioning the Crystal Palace and the club are forced to move to the home of West Norwood F.C.
+Palace continue to play at Herne Hill throughout the war in the London Combination League.

-1918: As the First World War drew to a close, Palace moved to a new stadium in Selhurst called The Nest, originally the home of Croydon Common who had folded.
+1918: As the First World War draws to a close, Palace move to a new stadium in Selhurst called The Nest, originally the home of Croydon Common who had folded.

 1921: Palace win the inaugural Third Division title and secure promotion to the Second Division.

-1924: Palace move to a new purpose built stadium named Selhurst Park, playing their first match in their new home against Sheffield Wednesday on 30th August.
+1924: Palace move to a purpose-built stadium named Selhurst Park, playing their first match in their new home against Sheffield Wednesday on 30th August.
 The land for the new stadium was purchased in 1922 for £2,570 and £30,000 was spent on the stadium's construction.

-1939: During the Second World War, Palace played in a number of competitions including the South Regional League, London League and Football League South.
+1939: During the Second World War, Palace play in a number of competitions including the South Regional League, London League and Football League South.

 1948: Belgian Marcel Gaillard becomes the first player from outside of the British Isles to represent Crystal Palace.